fengshun124/NBODY6-data-pipeline/README.md

 To mimic observational constraints
-(e.g., magnitude limits, resolution limits), the `Snapshot` object can be transformed into an `PseudoObservedSnapshot` object by `PseudoObserver`.
+(e.g., magnitude limits, resolution limits), the `Snapshot` object can be transformed into a `PseudoObservedSnapshot` object by `PseudoObserver`.

 This process includes: